ooz-zoo/Waitsmart_Software_Testing/README.md

 # WaitSmart Software Testing

-# NAVIGATE TO TEST CASES
+# FOLLOW THE STEPS BELOW TO NAVIGATE TO TEST CASES

 # CLICK ON FinalApplication folder

-# CLICK ON app folder
+# WITHIN THE final application folder CLICK ON app folder

-# CLICK ON src folder
+# WITHIN THE app folder CLICK ON src folder

-# CLICK ON androidTest/java/com/plainpixel/finalapplication folder
+# within the src folder CLICK ON androidTest/java/com/plainpixel/finalapplication folder